 Lucrezia Mangione, Diane Swengros & Joel G. Anderson (2017) Mental Health Wellness and Biofield Therapies: An Integrative Review, Issues in Mental Health Nursing, 38:11, 930-944, DOI: 10.1080/01612840.2017.1364808

 The following academic research articles reflect some recent research using Healing Touch.
-The people involved in these studies were patients staying in hospitals.
-Nurses who were taught Healing Touch and trained as HT practitioners by me were the providers in these studies.
+The people involved in these studies were patients in hospitals.
+Nurses were taught Healing Touch and trained as HT practitioners by me were the providers in these studies.
 I was also a part of the inter-professional research team for each study.
 My main job was creating the Healing Touch protocols that were used in support of these specific patient populations.

 Examination of the use of Healing Touch by registered nurses in the acute care setting.
 Anderson JG, Friesen MA, Swengros D, Herbst A, Mangione L. (2017) Examination of the use of Healing Touch by registered nurses in the acute care setting.
 Journal of Holistic Nursing, 35(1):97-107. doi: 10.1177/0898010116644834.
 Epub 2016 Jul 8.